r0bb3n/sonar-quality-gate-maven-plugin/README.md

 | `sonar-quality-gate.checkTask.interval.s` | How many seconds to wait between two requests when retrieving task details<br>(default: `5`)                                                                                                    | integrated       |

 [sonar-analysis-param]: https://docs.sonarqube.org/latest/analysis/analysis-parameters/

 [sonar-web-api-auth]: https://docs.sonarqube.org/latest/extend/web-api/

 ## Internals

+### Why Java 11?

+**TL;DR** usage of HttpClient (`java.net.http.HttpClient`)

+Thinking about also supporting Java 8 led to the conclusion, that this would require relying on at least one additional dependency (to maintain) for HTTP calls (e.g. Apache HttpClient), which is solved out-of-the-box in Java 11+ by simply using `java.net.http.HttpClient`.
+Therefore, I decided to not support Java 8.

 ### Calling SonarQube Web API